chadakeng/AR-cannon-game/README.md

 ### Components

-***Collision check***
-It is used to detect collisions between a cannon ball entity in a 3D scene whether it hits the enemy cannon or not

-The schema defines the configuration properties for this component:

-**targetSelector** : A CSS selector string (default is .target) to specify the targets to check for collisions.
-**threshold** : A numerical value (default is 0.5) representing the distance threshold to consider as a collision.

-The ***tick*** method is called on every frame (approx. 60 times per second).
-It handles the collision detection logic.
-The ***this.el*** refers to the entity that the component is attached to which is a cannon ball.
-While all entities matching the ***targetSelector*** are selected, and their positions in world space are calculated in distance between the ball and the target.

-If the calculated distance is less than or equal to the threshold, the following actions occur:
-1. **'hit' Event**: The target entity emits a custom event named hit, which can be used to trigger other actions like health deduction.
-2. **Hide the Ball** : The visible attribute of the ball entity is set to false, making it invisible while not firing phase.

-***Hit Feedback***

-This A-Frame component, named hit-feedback, is designed to provide visual feedback when an entity it is attached to receives a hit event which the entity this component is attached to is initially set to be invisible by setting its visible attribute to *false*.
-The Showing Feedback method when called, it sets the visible attribute to true, making the feedback element appear in the scene.
-Then, a *setTimeout* hide the entity after a delay of 1 second.

 ***Countdown Manager***

 This A-Frame component implements a countdown-driven game mechanic where two teams (Green and Blue) take turns firing cannon balls at targets.